navoditas/navoditas.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Research Engineer at Google Deepmind.
+I am a Research Engineer at Google DeepMind.
 My research interests lie primarily in the area of Reinforcement Learning and its applications.

-My latest research involves developing differentially private algorithms for offline reinforcement learning, in collaboration with [Dr. Alekh Agarwal](https://alekhagarwal.net), [Dr. Abhradeep Guha Thakurta](https://athakurta.squarespace.com) and [Dr. Christoph Dann](https://cdann.net) (paper in review at AISTATS 2025).
+My latest research involved developing differentially private algorithms for offline reinforcement learning, in collaboration with [Dr. Alekh Agarwal](https://alekhagarwal.net), [Dr. Abhradeep Guha Thakurta](https://athakurta.squarespace.com) and [Dr. Christoph Dann](https://cdann.net).

 Currently, I'm exploring how reinforcement learning can facilitate continual learning in LLM agents.
 I’m also working on using RL techniques for generating synthetic data to train LLMs.